maffh92/AFP-ANT/README.md

+# Amazing ants!

-# This readme explains the structure of our ant project.
+## This readme explains the structure of our ant project.

 It is created by:
 Students: